 If left untreated, bacterial infections can spread and may eventually cause tissue and organ damage.
 Prompt treatment can limit their spread and severity.

 If (in the form of yeasts or moulds) are present on the Gram stain, they are reported and further testing is performed as necessary to identify the microorganism.
 Yeast may appear as single cells that may have buds, while moulds may appear as a wide variety of plant-like branches called hyphae.

 Parasites and viruses are not distinguished by Gram staining.
 Other microscopic and /or molecular and/or serological tests may be used to identify these organisms.

 Some bacteria are not able to be identified properly using the Gram stain.
-For example, if a doctor suspects that a person has a mycobacterial infection, such as Tuberculosis, an AFB (acid-fast bacillus) smear and culture may be ordered on a sputum sample instead of, or in addition to, a Gram stain and culture.
+For example, if a doctor suspects that a person has a mycobacterial infection, such as Tuberculosis, an AFB (acid fast bacilli) culture may be ordered on a sputum sample instead of, or in addition to, a Gram stain and culture.